propublica/data-institute-2022/in-progress.md

 - [Numbers in the Newsroom: Using Math and Statistics in News](https://store.ire.org/products/numbers-in-the-newsroom-using-math-and-statistics-in-news-second-edition-e-version) by Sarah Cohen (You should have received a copy!)
 - [Precision Journalism: A Reporter's Introduction to Social Science Methods](https://www.amazon.com/Precision-Journalism-Reporters-Introduction-Science/dp/0742510883) by Philip Meyer
 - [Google Sheets Tutorials](https://training.npr.org/visual/what-to-do-with-a-big-pile-of-data/)
+- [Open Refine tutorial slides](https://projects.propublica.org/graphics/images/data-institute/presentations/2019/open-refine.pdf) (We don't have time to cover this tool in class, but it's a good one!
+It's helpful for cleaning messy data.)
+- [Tabula](https://tabula.technology/): [screencast demo](https://propublica.s3.amazonaws.com/data-institute/tabula_demo.mov) (We don't have time to cover this either, but it's also a great tool.
+Helps turn PDFs into spreadsheets.)

 **No Homework!**